How can I find funding for my idea?

 |Salary||1/9 (1 mo.)||2/9 (2 mo.)||1/9 x .0765||2/9 x .0765|

 Some grants require that the recipient obtain matching funds from the institution or another donor.
 The need for matching funds does not necessarily represent an impediment to your grant search.
 Matching funds may come from the College, from alumni or other donors, or from other grants.
-However, if the grant you want to apply for does require matching funds, you need to discuss this requirement with Ann Areson, associate vice president, foundation & corporate relations, and with the other officers of the College who must approve your grant application.
+However, if the grant you want to apply for does require matching funds, you need to discuss this requirement with the Office of Foundation & Corporate Relations, which will help you explore possible sources for the funds and discuss the match with other officers of the College who must approve your grant application.